-“Damp skin is more permeable than dry skin,” says facialist Debbie Thomas.
+In Korea, there is such a thing as the three-second rule when it comes to applying your serums and moisturizers: This is a window of three seconds after cleansing when someone should apply their first skincare product.
+The idea is that damp skin is more receptive to the active ingredients housed in that pricey bottle of serum or cream than dry skin.
+“Damp skin is more permeable than dry skin,” says Debbie Thomas.
 “So technically you should get...better absorption of your products if applied directly after cleansing.
 You don’t want it to be wet, but my advice is to apply your products within a minute of cleansing or washing your skin.”

-If damp skin is more receptive to skincare ingredients, it would make sense that exfoliated skin would be more open too, right?
+If damp skin is more receptive to skincare ingredients, it would make sense that exfoliated skin would be more open too.
 “An exfoliator will remove the barrier and buildup of dead skin cells, therefore any skincare applied to the surface will penetrate deeper into the layers than if an exfoliator was not used,” says Aslam.

-To reap the benefits daily, Thomas recommends that you use a face wash with glycolic, mandelic or salicylic acids.
+To reap the benefits daily, Thomas recommends that you use a face wash with glycolic, mandelic, or salicylic acids.
 “The reason I prefer this type of exfoliation is because it is more controlled and gentler than a typical ‘scrub’ with beads or grains that can scratch the skin, meaning you can use it daily.”

 But it’s not just that the exfoliator clears the way; it may actually change the skin to make it more receptive to certain skin-boosting ingredients.
 Much like Thomas, David Jack, MBChB, recommends an acid-based exfoliator.
-But he also goes a step further, stating that “A low concentration of acid, such as lactic, will reduce the pH of the skin and allow much better access to the deeper layers of the skin by active products.
-The added benefit of slightly lowering the skin pH assists penetration of any acid-pH ingredient, such as vitamin C (ascorbic acid), hyaluronic acid and vitamin A (retinol).”
+But he also goes a step further, stating “A low concentration of acid, such as lactic, will reduce the pH of the skin and allow much better access to the deeper layers of the skin by active products.
+The added benefit of slightly lowering the skin pH assists penetration of any acid-pH ingredient, such as vitamin C (ascorbic acid), hyaluronic acid, and vitamin A (retinol).”

-Take Advantage of Your Skin’s Internal Clock
+Understand Your Skin’s Internal Clock

-Cell turnover is at its highest at night.As such, "It is vital to effectively remove all impurities before applying your nighttime skincare products; we recommend active ingredients such as retinol...Circadian rhythms in the skin affect the biology of appearance and also have a profound effect on the absorption of applied treatment products,” adds Aslam.
+Cell turnover is at its highest at night.
+"Circadian rhythms in the skin affect the biology of appearance and also have a profound effect on the absorption of applied treatment products,” notes Aslam.
+"It is vital to effectively remove all impurities before applying your nighttime skincare products; we recommend active ingredients such as retinol."